Haksell/gomoku/README.md

 - [x] It is forbidden to play a move that introduces 2 free-three alignments, which would guarantee a win by alignment.
 - [x] It is not forbidden to introduce a double-three by capturing a pair.
 - [x] A player who manages to line up five stones wins only if the opponent cannot break this line by capturing a pair.
-- [x] If the player has already lost four pairs and the opponent can capture one more, the opponent wins by capture. (???)
+- [x] If the player has already lost four pairs and the opponent can capture one more, the opponent wins by capture.
-- [x] If there is no possibility of this happening, there is no need to continue the game. (???)

 ### general guidelines